 Bioremediation, Land Reclamation, Pollution Control, Recycling and Waste Management, Water Resources Management

-MATERIALS SCIENCE (Code: MS)
+MATERIALS SCIENCE (Code: MATS)

 The study of the characteristics and uses of various materials with improvements to their design which may add to their advanced engineering performance.